henrietteBaum/Speakig-Notes-React/README.md

 Build with JavaScript, React.js, uses Web-Speech-API.
 ___
-Try it on demo-page: [Demo](https://henriettebaum.github.io/react-page/)
+Try it on demo-page: [Demo](https://henriettebaum.github.io/Speaking-Notes-React/)

+:heavy_exclamation_mark: Note: currently the option to select a voice does not work under macOs/Safari.
 ___